 Phone the after-hours residence life staff member at 704-233-8000, and they will provide you with assistance needed.

 Who is eligible for counseling and how much does it cost?

-Who will find out what I talk about in my counseling sessions?
+Who will find out what I discuss in my counseling sessions?

-Why should I come to counseling and talk to a stranger about my problems?
+Why should I talk to a stranger about my problems?

 Someone who isn’t a friend or family member can provide a fresh, neutral perspective.